inklesspen/tabula/notare/src/notare/gadget/headers/README.md

 Run `make olddefconfig`, then `make headers_install ARCH=arm INSTALL_HDR_PATH=/your/output/path`.

 There will be a whole lot of files in there that you **don't** need, along with all the ones you do need.

+These files are all licensed under GPL 2.0 with the Linux-syscall-note, as explained in https://github.com/torvalds/linux/commit/e2be04c7f9958dde770eeb8b30e829ca969b37bb